nghyane/admission-advisor/README.md

    gcloud services enable aiplatform.googleapis.com
    ```

-   if you have not installed poetry before then run `pip install poetry` first. the you can create your virtual environment and install all dependencies using:
+   If you have not installed Poetry before, run `pip install poetry` first.
+Then, you can create your virtual environment and install all dependencies using:

    ```
    poetry install
    ```
-   To activate the virtual environment run:
+   To activate the virtual environment, run:

    ```
    poetry env activate
    ```

 3. Set up your environment variables in the `.env` file: